johncarney/flex-station-data/README.md

 Tools for reading and analyzing data from the FlexStation microplate reader.

-Currently this is somewhere between alpha and beta.

 ## Installation

 Add this line to your application's Gemfile: